modulout/ts_login/readme.txt

 == Changelog ==

+= 1.0.3 =

+* Forgot password and Reset password functionality in pop-up
+* Option to add any icon/s or disable icon/s
+* Option to show register button on Login pop-up page

+= 1.0.2 =

+* Compatible with WordPress 6.7.x version

 = 1.0.1 =

-Fixed Font Awesome issue
+* Fixed Font Awesome issue

 = 1.0.0 =

-Initial release
+* Initial release